avivz450/sessionizing-assignment/README.md

 + The query request can be one of : `num_sessions`, `median_session_length` or `num_unique_visited_sites`.

 ## Changes required for large scale input (need to update)
++ Separate the "sessions API" and the sessions data process
-+ separate mapper and reducer in other instances
++ Separate the mapper and reducer methods to some instances, according to the input size.
+Each mapper will handle amount of inputs that is known in advance (at most).
+Each reducer will handle certain keys.
+If needed, assign more instances for the relevant method.
-+ fetch sessions from external DB
++ Fetch sessions from external DB (instead from in-memory)
-+ use cache to reduce the number of external calls to the DB
++ Use cache in the API service to reduce the number of external calls to the DB once requesting a query

-## Complexity (need to check)
+## Complexity
 + written in the code

 ## Testing the code